- Professor Des Butler

 - the monograph Butler and Holland (eds), Entertainment Law (2017) (Federation Press).

 He is also Deputy Editor of the QUT Law Review and a member of the editorial boards of the international Torts Law Journal and the Legal Education Review.
 He has written numerous articles, particularly in the areas of liability for psychiatric injury, negligence, defamation, contract law, privacy and teaching innovation.
 He was lead Chief Investigator for the project “Teachers Reporting Child Sexual Abuse: Towards Evidence-based Reform of Law, Policy and Practice” which attracted an Australian Research Council Discovery grant in the amount of $250,000 for the 2006-2008 period, Chief Investigator for the project “Cyberbullying: An Evidence-Based Approach to the Application and Reform of Law, Policy and Practice in Schools” which attracted an Australian Research Council Linkage Grant in the amount of $180,000 for the 2008-2010 period and is a Chief Investigator for the project “A Legally-Informed Intervention for Schools to Prevent and Intervene in Cases of Cyberbullying” which attracted an Australian Research Council Linkage Grant in the amount of $143,000 for the 2011-2014 period.
 He was also lead Chief Investigator for the cyberbullying in schools project which was funded in the amount of $15,000 by a Law Faculty Special Projects grant.
+He is a member of a team investigating the legal, ethical and social impacts of genomics for the Queensland Genomics Health Alliance.
 Des received Law Faculty awards for Research Excellence in 1992, 2003 and 2011 and for Achievement in Research in 2004.
 He received a University Award for Outstanding Academic Contribution for his research in 2000 and a Vice-Chancellor’s Performance Fund Award for Achievement in Research in 2008.
+Des has appeared before House of Representatives and Senate inquiries into both drones and automated vehicles, testifying in relation to the privacy and civil liability implications of these forms of technology.
+He has also spoken on these topics at a variety of other fora.
+He is a key contributor to the Privacy and Security theme of the University’s Research Priority in Technology, Regulation and Society.

 Learning and teaching innovations